 Without a doubt, India is one of the most visited countries in the world.
 Colorful, diverse and unique are some of the favorite adjectives used in describing the country.
 For us to understand what most people are fussing about, we decided to experience India on our own.
 Besides, you can’t be a traveler without visiting this huge and interesting country at least once in a lifetime.

 We spent a rough 5 days in India touring the Golden Triangle of Delhi, Agra and Jaipur.
 As what most travel experts advised – start with the classics.
 With only a few days visiting tourist sites and public places, please note that we don’t pretend to be like an expert here.
 Things that we’ll be sharing here are based on our own experiences and discoveries.
-The travel guide below is perfectly applicable for those who are traveling from Dubai.

 - When did you travel?